image from 1916 Suffolk Chronicle and Mercury newspaper.

 Born: 17th October 1896, ‘White House’, Burstall, Suffolk.

-Died: 17th August 1916; age 19; KiA – Mametz High Wood – shell fire while taking his men & guns up to the firing line.
+Died: 17th August 1916; age 19; KiA – Mametz High Wood – shell fire while taking his men and guns up to the firing line.

 Residence: Lattice Grove, Woodbridge Road, Ipswich.